spencerdodd/spotplay/README.md

 ## Next Steps

-- Convert individual Spotify songs in the same manner

 - Creation of Spotify Playlists from GPlayMusic and Other Sources

 - Improve searching on google play for songs that are missed due to improper parsing from surrounding context when